Francesco Barberini (1662–1738): Biography

-He was created by Pope Alexander VIII on 13 November 1690 with the dispensation of having a cousin (Rinaldo d'Este, who later left his ecclesiastic career to marry) and uncle (Carlo Barberini) in the Sacred College and for not having yet received the minor orders.
+He was created cardinal by Pope Alexander VIII on 13 November 1690 with the dispensation of having an uncle (Carlo Barberini) in the Sacred College and for not having yet received the minor orders.
+He was named cardinal-deacon of Sant'Angelo in Pescheria although not ordained to the diaconate until ten years later.

-He was ordained deacon only in 1700 and priest in 1715.
+He was ordained priest in 1715.
 He participated in the five papal conclaves (1691, 1700, 1721, 1724 and 1730).
 Abbot of Farfa and Subiaco from 1704.
 On 3 Mar 1721, he was named Cardinal-Bishop of Palestrina and on 16 Mar 1721, he was consecrated bishop by Fabrizio Paolucci, Cardinal-Bishop of Albano, with Vincenzo Petra, Titular Archbishop of Damascus, and Bernardo Maria Conti, Bishop Emeritus of Terracina, Priverno e Sezze, serving as co-consecrators.

 On 1 July 1726 he was appointed Cardinal-Bishop of Ostia e Velletri.
+That same year he arranged the kidnapping of his twelve-year-old niece, Cornelia Constance Barberini, in a custody dispute with her mother, Maria Teresa Boncompagni, in order to arrange a marriage between Cornelia and Giulio Cesare Colonna di Sciarra.

 He became dean of the Sacred College of Cardinals in December 1734.
 He died at his Roman palace, at the age of 75.

+Patron of the Arts

+In 1704 he commissioned Bernardino Cametti to create funerary monuments for his grandfather Taddeo and great-uncle Antonio Barberini in the family Church of Santa Rosalia in Palestrina.

+After the death of Urbano in 1722, Francesco inherited a number of pieces of artwork, including Caravaggio's The Cardsharps.
+He also owned Claude Lorrain's Seaport with the Embarkation of Saint Ursula previously owned by his great-uncle Cardinal Francesco Barberini, and Pietro da Cortona's The Madonna and child with Saint Martina (1645).